hbatistuzzo/PHYSAT_data/README.md

 In this project, however, instead of the usual lat-long snapshots of a certain variable, the focus was on the temporal evolution of said variable _in_ _time_, _for_ _a_ _certain_ _location_.
 Hovmöller diagrams are particularly useful when analyzing oceanic phenomena whose variability is roughly zonal i.e. confined to a single latitude.
-Here we have an example of altimetry data for a single latitude (30ºS) on the Atlantic Ocean.
+Here on the right we have an example of altimetry data for a single latitude (30ºS) on the Atlantic Ocean.
 The diagonal features are Rossby waves, identified as westward-travelling crests and throughs that cross the South
 Atlantic after several months or even years.
 So how do we make those?